carsonSgit/ConcordiaNotes/ENGL_250/Week 3/ForumPost.md

 # Fantasy

 Fantasy has always been a genre that I enjoyed.
 Playing D&D as a kid, I was able to immerse myself into worlds like those from my favourite stories.
 Fantasy has a strong focus on world building in a fantastical yet realistic sense.
-Based on medieval tales, stories like Lord of The Rings, or games like Skyrim have a sense of immersion, recalling back to the medieval stories left behind in history.
+Based on medieval tales, stories like Lord of The Rings, or games like Skyrim have a sense of immersion and realism, almost as if these stories *are* happening in another world, a world we are transported to through consuming whichever form of media.